varabyte/kobweb/README.md

 You can create the following Kobweb projects by typing `kobweb create ...`

+• examples/jb/counter: A very minimal site with just a counter (based on the Jetbrains tutorial)
 • examples/todo: An example TODO app, showcasing client / server interactions
 • site: A template for a minimal site that demonstrates the basic features of Kobweb
 ```